DiaZa13/xmpp-client/README.md

    ```sh
    java -jar .\target\xmmp-client-1.0.jar
    ```

-   One of the most important features develop on this client was to send and receive files.
+   When you execute the project it will print you out a menu where you can log in into an exisiting account or create a new account on the XMPP server.
+Once you are logged, you can type **-help** to request the option menu.
+One of the most importante features develop was to sent and receive files, to test this feaure you will find o the main directory a folder named *files/send* on wich you have to save the files you want to send, and also you will find *files/received* folder where you can find the files somebody else sent you.

+I hope you enojoy testing this amazing xmmp-client!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>